Commercial Assessed Valuation

 Reviewing for Improvement

-The data for this measure reflects an FY 2017 commercial assessed valuation of $4,390,236,594 after exemptions.
-The City's valuation mix is well-balanced with 36% of the total valuation in commercial property.
+This measure exceeded the 31% target by 0.5% due to an increase in the homestead exemption in an effort to rebalance the taxable value between residential and commercial properties.
+The City's valuation mix is well-balanced with 31.5% of the total valuation in commercial property.
 The ability of the City to maintain a good balance between residential and commercial valuation helps reduce the property tax burden for residents.
+Since the total valuation in commercial property exceeded its target, the measure has been evaluated as green.

 The City of Sugar Land’s commercial property tax revenue, percentage change, and assessed valuation of commercial property as a percentage of the tax roll as reported annually by the Fort Bend County Central Appraisal District.